RainbowTalaxy/RoomTime/README.md

 ### Mechanism

-`Markdown` uses `Renderer` to convert text into markdown elements.
+`Markdown` uses `Resolver` to convert text into markdown elements.

-`Renderer` has two rendering stages: "Spliting" and "Mapping" :
+`Resolver` has two rendering stages: "Spliting" and "Mapping" :

 ![Markdown mechanism](Assets/markdown.png)

-In "Spliting" stage, `Renderer` splits text into `Raw`s by `SplitRule` instances orderly.
+In "Spliting" stage, `Resolver` splits text into `Raw`s by `SplitRule` instances orderly.

 Here is the definetion of the `Raw`:
 ```swift